Ashley Moody

-Ashley Brooke Moody (born March 28, 1975) is an American politician, attorney, and former jurist serving since 2025 as the junior United States senator from Florida.
-A member of the Republican Party, she served from 2019 to 2025 as the 38th Florida attorney general, from 2007 to 2017 as a circuit court judge in Hillsborough County, and as an assistant U.S. attorney at the U.S. Attorney's Office in the Middle District of Florida before entering electoral politics.
+Ashley Brooke Moody (born March 28, 1975) is an American politician and attorney serving since 2025 as the junior United States senator from Florida.
+A member of the Republican Party, she served from 2019 to 2025 as the 38th attorney general of Florida.

-As Florida attorney general, Moody supported lawsuits to invalidate the Affordable Care Act and opposed the legalization of recreational marijuana.
-She supported then-President Donald Trump in Florida during the 2020 presidential election, and joined in the Texas v.
-Pennsylvania lawsuit, which sought to overturn the results of the election.
+Born in Plant City, Florida, Moody is an alumna of the University of Florida and Stetson University.
+She worked in civil litigation and then as an assistant U.S. attorney at the U.S. Attorney's Office in the Middle District of Florida until she was elected as a circuit court judge in Hillsborough County in 2006.
+She remained in that role until 2017, when she resigned to run for Florida attorney general.

-In January 2025, Governor Ron DeSantis appointed Moody to the U.S. Senate seat vacated by the resignation of Marco Rubio, who became United States Secretary of State.
-On January 21, 2025, she was sworn in by Vice President JD Vance, becoming Florida's second female senator, after Paula Hawkins.
+As Florida attorney general, Moody supported lawsuits to invalidate the Affordable Care Act and opposed the legalization of recreational cannabis.
+She supported President Donald Trump in Florida during the 2020 presidential election, and joined the lawsuit Texas v.
+Pennsylvania, which sought to overturn the results of the election.

-Moody's appointment expires in January 2027; to remain in the Senate, she must win a special election in November 2026.
+In January 2025, Florida Governor Ron DeSantis appointed Moody to the U.S. Senate seat vacated by the resignation of Marco Rubio, who became United States secretary of state in the Trump administration.
+Moody is the Republican nominee in the 2026 United States Senate special election in Florida.